PulseWaves/Specification/specification.rst

   A scaling value that adjusts the resolution with which the duration from the anchor point to the start of a segment (i.e. to the first sample of the segment) is stored.
 A scaling value of 1.0 implies that all durations are integer multiples of the sampling unit.
 A scaling factor of, for example, 0.1 implies that the resolution is one tenth of the sampling unit.

 Offset for Duration from Anchor:
+  An offset value that adds a constant to every duration that can be used to avoid storing the same large offset with every duration.
+An offset value of 3000.0, for example, implies that all durations are implicitely 3000 sampling units longer than specified in the Waves file.

-  An offset value that adds a constant to every duration.
-Hence, the integer durations  specified in the Waves file are scaled and offset integers.
-They needs to be multiplied with the scale and have the offset added to get the actual duration d according to this formula:
+Hencem, the durations from anchor values that may be specified in the Waves file are scaled and offset integers and need to be multiplied with the scale and have the offset added to get the actual duration according to this formula:

   d = scale_for_duration_from_anchor \* D + offset_for_duration_from_anchor